sriram-siv/ga-project-1-tetris/README.md

 This was my first opportunity to solve a real problem using recursion.
 The function now only clears the first complete line that it identifies and then calls itself again.
 The consecutive lines are still recorded for scoring but the code is much more readable and clean than the original implementation.

 If the function finds no complete lines it runs the code block for adding to the score and resets the lines cleared variable.
-The score is calculated using the equation from the original game that is document on CodeWars as a challenge to recreate.
+The score is calculated using the equation from the original game that is documented on CodeWars as a challenge to recreate.
 It uses the level and the consecutive line clears as multipliers to a base value.

 ```javascript
 function clearLines() {